mymomdoesntloveme7/LBI-Base/README.md

 # LBI-Base
 A basic example of using a precompiled Lua Bytecode Interpreter to achieve basic script execution.
-Addresses are updated every week.
+Roblox addresses from [mellonyt](https://github.com/Mellonyt).

 NOTE: Build in Release x86